Who we are

 - The child needs SLT assessment prior to a referral to the Child Development Service for social communication difficulties

-- Before referring to the SLT Schools Service for a specialist assessment and advice, the school SENCO/ Inclusion manager must complete a Speech and Language Therapy Pre-Referral Decision Form.
+- Before referring to the SLT Schools Service for a specialist assessment and advice, the school SENCO/ Inclusion manager must check that the referral is in line with the guidelines listed in the document linked below.
 This is to ensure that children who are already being well managed at school through appropriate universal and targeted interventions are not re-referred to our service

 - For school aged children with language and communication difficulties, GP referrals will no longer be accepted.
-GPs are requested to ask parents to speak to the school SENCO/inclusion manager to discuss their concerns.
-A pre-referral decision form can then be completed.
+GP's are requested to ask parents to speak to the school SENCO/inclusion manager to discuss their concerns.
+A Universal Therapies Referral form can then be completed.

-- Following completion of the pre-referral decision form, if a referral is agreed by the SLT, please complete and submit the referral using the SCYPS Universal Referral Form.
-The referral form can be found using this link: SCYPS Child Development Service and Therapies Referral Form.
+- The referral form can be found using this link: SCYPS Child Development Service and Therapies Referral Form.

 - If a child has voice, fluency or speech sound difficulties please refer directly to the service using the SCYPS Universal Therapies Form.
 Age criteria are up to 11 years old for voice and speech and up to 7 years old for fluency.

 The Eating, Drinking and Swallowing (EDS) part of our service provides assessment, review and advice for children and young people with Dysphagia who have a Newham GP.

 Criteria for referral for a specialist EDS assessment are: